Eyadfezex/my-notes/React/React Router/What is React router.md

 React Router is a JavaScript framework that lets us handle client and server-side routing in React applications.

+they give you routing primitives.
+To align with React, naturally, these "routing primitives" are really just a collection of React components and Hooks.

 ## MPA VS SPA

 1- MPA